Enjoying NextUtils? Every coffee helps keep these tools free for everyone.

 - Can I export the comparison results?

-- Yes — click "Export CSV" to download a spreadsheet with all 16 columns for every loaded image.
-The file opens in Excel, Google Sheets, or any spreadsheet app.
+- Yes.
+Click the "Export CSV" button to download a spreadsheet with all 16 columns for every loaded image.
+The CSV opens in Excel, Google Sheets, or any spreadsheet app.

 - Which image formats are supported?

-- JPG, PNG, WebP, GIF, BMP, TIFF, HEIC/HEIF (iPhone photos), and AVIF.
-EXIF reading works for all formats; browser preview support for HEIC varies by OS.
+- JPG, PNG, WebP, GIF, BMP, TIFF, HEIC, HEIF, and AVIF.
+HEIC/HEIF (iPhone photos) and TIFF files are supported for metadata reading, though browser preview support varies.